ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](b2SkC4dYV-A)

 Laurent gave a talk introducing [Testground](https://docs.testground.ai/) and how it helps achieve libp2p’s interoperability goal ([as mentioned in Steve’s presentation](https://youtu.be/sG2j1EqVB0Q?t=1064).)
-He explained the importance of interop testing between libp2p implementations in different and how Testground’s language & runtime agnostic framework is a perfect fit for this use case.
+He explained the importance of interop testing between libp2p implementations and how Testground’s language & runtime agnostic framework is a perfect fit for this use case.
 In the overview, Laurent described a ping test, how to make a test runnable in Testground, and how build and runtime parameters are specified in test configurations.
 Notably, he shared how Testground and interop testing has already caught bugs (within a month of tests being enabled)!

 Laurent also previewed upcoming features (support for complex test suites, Node JS and Browser JS tests, etc.) and plans for quality of life improvements (simplify debugging, documentation, and stability improvements.)